cloudberrydb/cloudberrydb/gpMgmt/bin/README.gpexpand.md

 a new table, swaps old and new table's relfilenode, and finally drop old data.
 CTAS has following characteristics:

-* CTAS needs no VACCUM to reclaim moved tuples.
+* CTAS needs no VACUUM to reclaim moved tuples.
 * CTAS rebuilds the index from scratch instead of tuple by tuple.

 ## 3. Performance